 The stories of the “strangers” who came over on the Mayflower are just as fascinating as the stories of the Pilgrims with whom they traveled and lived.
 Because there were so few people aboard the Mayflower, they only had each other to rely on when they landed in the New World.
 Stranger and Pilgrim were forced to live and work together for the survival of the colony.
 It was not the ideal situation the Pilgrims wanted, but it was necessary.

 Eventually, families intermarried, and it was forgotten who was a stranger and who was not.
 At the beginning, though, this distinction was important.
-The fact that religious fanatics like the Pilgrims and a bunch of strangers who did not share their beliefs were able to create such a successful colony together is a remarkable testament to human determination and our natural inclination to work together as one for a common cause, despite our differences.
+The fact that the Pilgrims (they strongly believed that the Church of England, and the Catholic Church, had strayed beyond Christ’s teachings, and established religious rituals, and church hierarchies, that went against the teachings of the Bible*) and a bunch of strangers who did not share their beliefs were able to create such a successful colony together is a remarkable testament to human determination and our natural inclination to work together as one for a common cause, despite our differences.

 - The Mayflower Pioneers: The Hardships They Encountered